Bahaa-eddine-MB/News-app/README.md

 # News Flutter Application

 A Flutter application that provides you with the latest news, trends, and the ability to search for any article on the internet.
-You can bronws by category or by search query and countries !
+You can browse by category or by search query and countries !

 # Screens